-Number and lengths of Channel Catfish and Flathead Catfish collected from the Upper James River in fall 2020.
+Number and sizes of channel catfish and flathead catfish collected from the upper James River in fall 2021.

-Muskellunge:
+Muskellunge

 The largest and most challenging fish to catch in the upper James is the muskie.
 Muskies were collected at almost all sampling sites and were most abundant in pool areas.
-Forty-five muskies, ranging from 22 to 45 inches in length, were collected during fall community sampling in 2020.
-There is an ongoing study investigating the muskie population in the upper James, as this fishery has grown in popularity over the last 10 years.
-Signs posted at different access points on the upper James River offer information about the study and how anglers can help if they catch a muskie with a numbered tag.
-Muskies can be very picky so anglers often use a variety of baits throughout the year including large crankbaits, spinnerbaits, tubes, and swimbaits.
+Thirty-three muskies, ranging from 14 to 43 inches in length, were collected during fall community sampling in 2021.
+Nine muskies collected were less than 16 inches in length.
+Muskies this size are considered young-of-the-year and reflect a successful spawn in spring 2021.
+Muskies can be very picky so anglers often use a variety of baits throughout the year including large crankbaits, swimbaits, spinnerbaits, and tubes.